 Unfortunately, you can’t propagate an Anthurium Clarinervium from just a single leaf.
 This is because of the anatomy of the plant as roots grow from the central rhizomes.
-This means that division is the only good way to propagate Anthurium Clarinervium plants.
+This means that division is the only good method to use.

 Should I fertilise my Anthurium Clarinervium cuttings?

-When propagating through division you can start fertilising a lot sooner than with cuttings.
+When using the division method you can start fertilising a lot sooner than with cuttings.
 This is because fertiliser can actually stop the growth of roots as you are giving them the nutrients directly.

-But if your Anthurium Clarinervium divisions have mature roots you can fertilise a month or so after propagation.
-You want to give the new plant(s) a chance to recover from the shock of propagation.
+But if your divisions have mature roots you can fertilise a month or so after.
+You want to give the new plant(s) a chance to recover from the initial shock.

 How many divisions can I make from one Anthurium Clarinervium?

-The amount of new plants you can make from your Anthurium Clarinervium mother plant depends on how big your plant is!
+The amount of new plants you can make from your mother plant depends on how big your plant is!

 When dividing, you need to make sure that each section has a good amount of the overall root system.
-This will help speed up the growth of healthy new leaves and help your Anthurium Clarinervium propagation be a success!
+This will help speed up the growth of healthy new leaves.

 Problems that may occur when propagating an Anthurium Clarinervium